 One way to describe this is to call it "extractive" agriculture.

 Industrial agriculture extracts nutrients and biodiversity from soils and ecosystems in ways that make it extremely difficult to replenish them.
-The only way it can do so is with a heavy reliance on synthetic inputs.
+The result is a heavy reliance on synthetic inputs.

 (Don't be in too much hurry to blame industrial farmers; they're often pushed into this narrow, short-term focus by the need to stay economically viable in a monetary system that does not reward holistic thinking.)